tangshuang/nautil/docs/controller/controller.md

   // a component
-  // this component will be rendered only when this.someModel's order_count and price properties changed
+  // this component will be rendered only when this.someModel's order_count and price properties changed Order = this.turn(
-  // this.turn use evolve operator to controll rerenderer Order = this.turn(
     (props) => {
       const { order_count, price } = this.someModel